minitato/crepusculoray/README.md

-ANIMATOR CREPUSCULARES RAY 1.0 by Ivan Diesel
+ANIMATOR CREPUSCULARES RAY 1.1
 ============

-Version 1.0
+Version 1.1

-DEV Ivan Rogerio Diesel

 The objective is to compare the forms of realities of spherical and flat earth with precision measurement.

+#### RUN
+mvn install && java -jar crepusculoray-version.jar

 #### FLAT EARTH PROFILE